 You are protected from balance billing for:

 If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan’s in-network cost-sharing amount (such as copayments and coinsurance).
 You can’t be balance billed for these emergency services.
 This includes services you may get after you’re in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.

-Additionally, Nevada law protects patients covered by health benefit plans regulated by the state, the Public Employees’ Benefits Program and third parties that opt into the prohibition from balance billing for medically necessary emergency services provided by an out-of-network provider.
+Additionally, Oregon law protects patients covered by health benefit plans regulated by the state, the Public Employees’ Benefits Program and third parties that opt into the prohibition from balance billing for medically necessary emergency services provided by an out-of-network provider.